Mizzou-CBMI/COSMOS2/docs/source/shell.rst

 =============

 The Cosmos shell is an interactive IPython session with useful modules already imported.
 It is a very powerful way to explore, manage, administrate and debug your workflows.
-It is highly recommended to interactively explore your workflows using the wonderful `IPython Notebook <http://ipython.org/notebook.html>`_
+It is highly recommended to interactively explore your workflows using an `IPython Notebook <http://ipython.org/notebook.html>`_

-As an example, **wf** will be the most recent Workflow when you launch into the shell.
+As a convenience, **wf** will be the most recent Workflow when you launch into the shell.

 To launch the shell, just run: